 A drinking water supply, refrigerator, coffee machine, toaster, microwave, and dishwasher are provided in the staff room for the use of staff only.
+There is a separate Well-being policy to support staff.

-23. Supervision [including out of school learning activity/study support]
+Supervision [including out of school learning activity/study support]